-The Elections Clause of the U.S. Constitution empowers the states with the initial and principal authority to administer the "Times, Places and Manner" of federal elections within their jurisdictions (Art.
+The Elections Clause of the U.S. Constitution empowers the states with the initial and principal authority to administer the "Times, Places and Manner" of congressional elections within their jurisdictions (Art.
 1, § 4, cl.
 1).
 At the same time, the Elections Clause provides Congress with overriding authority to "make or alter" such state laws.
-Thus, congressional election recounts or challenges are typically conducted at the state level, including in state courts, and then presented to the House of Representatives.

-Under the Constitution, each house of Congress has the express authority to be the final judge of the "Elections, Returns and Qualifications" of its Members (Art.
+The Constitution further provides that each house of Congress has the express authority to be the final judge of the "Elections, Returns and Qualifications" of its Members (Art.
 I, § 5, cl.
 1).
+Thus, congressional election recounts, audits, or other verifications are typically conducted at the state level, which sometimes involves state courts, and contests are presented to the House of Representatives, which serves as the final arbiter of such elections.

-The Supreme Court has held that, in so judging these elections, Congress's determination of the right to a seat is "a nonjusticiable political question," resulting in "an unconditional and final judgment" (Roudebush v.
+The Supreme Court has held that, in judging congressional elections, Congress's determination of the right to a seat is "a nonjusticiable political question," resulting in "an unconditional and final judgment" (Roudebush v.
 Hartke, 405 U.S. 15, 19 (1972)).
 The Court has also observed that in the context of election contests, each house of Congress

 "acts as a judicial tribunal" (Barry v.
 United States, 279 U.S. 597, 616 (1929)).
-Consistent with these Supreme Court rulings, the House, in considering contested elections, has at times accepted state counts, recounts, or other state determinations, whereas at others it has conducted its own recounts and made its own determinations and findings.
+Consistent with these Supreme Court rulings, the House, in considering contested elections, has at times accepted state counts, recounts, or other state determinations; at others it has conducted its own recounts and made its own determinations and findings.